EpistasisLab/tpot/docs_sources/api.md

 <strong>early_stop</strong>: integer, optional (default: None)
 <blockquote>
-How many generations TPOT checks whether there is no improvement in optimization process.<br /><br />
+How many generations TPOT checks whether there is no improvement in optimization process.
+<br /><br />
-End optimization process if there is no improvement in the set number of generations.<br /><br />
+Ends the optimization process if there is no improvement in the given number of generations.
 </blockquote>

 <strong>verbosity</strong>: integer, optional (default=0)